Terms of Service - Trooli

 • Your technician will carry out a risk assessment before commencing any work.
 Please note the following safety rules which apply to all installations:

-1. Technicians are not permitted to work at any premises unless a person over the age of 18 years and authorised by the Account Holder is present.
+• Technicians are not permitted to work at any premises unless a person over the age of 18 years and authorised by the Account Holder is present.

-2. Technicians are not permitted to enter loft spaces or eaves cupboards unless they are correctly boarded and have a walk-in entrance and are not permitted to work in confined spaces.
+• Technicians are not permitted to enter loft spaces or eaves cupboards unless they are correctly boarded and have a walk-in entrance and are not permitted to work in confined spaces.

-5. Technicians cannot disturb or work in the vicinity of areas where they believe that asbestos is present.
+• Technicians cannot disturb or work in the vicinity of areas where they believe that asbestos is present.

-7. Technicians are not permitted to access flat roofs or roof structures.
+• Technicians are not permitted to access flat roofs or roof structures.

-8. Technicians cannot access underground structures, spaces or excavations or lift floor boards or drill through floors.
+• Technicians cannot access underground structures, spaces or excavations or lift floor boards or drill through floors.Technicians are not permitted to move your furniture.

-10. Technicians are not able to perform specialist trenching or to install cables overhead.
+• Technicians are not able to perform specialist trenching or to install cables overhead.

-3.11 Installation damage to your property.
+3.10 Installation damage to your property.
 We will make good any damage to your property caused by us while installing your service up to a limit of £50,000.
 However, we are not responsible for the cost of repairing any pre-existing faults or damage to your property that we discover while providing the installation services.
 Trooli is not liable for minor cosmetic damage or damage to decorative finishes that may result from the installation.

 4.2 Service Demarcation point.
 It is important to know where the responsibility for the Service is handed over from Trooli to you.
-All service issues beyond the Trooli Service Demarcation Point are the responsibility of the customer.
-The Service Demarcation Point is the router supplied by Trooli, with the router connected to the external fibre (the Installation Demarcation Point), which is usually on the wall external to the property, using a Trooli fibre patch lead.
+All service issues beyond the Trooli Service Demarcation Point are the responsibility of the Customer.
+The Service Demarcation Point is the Router supplied by Trooli, with the Router connected to the external fibre (the Installation Demarcation Point), which is usually on the wall external to the property, using a Trooli fibre patch lead.
 The ‘outside to inside’ fibre from this point remains your responsibility.
-The router is Trooli’s responsibility if in warranty and reset to the current standard settings as recommended by Trooli.
+The Router is Trooli’s responsibility if in warranty and reset to the current standard settings as recommended by Trooli.

 4.3 Service availability.
 We do not commit to providing the Trooli Services until we have successfully completed our checks and surveys.
 If the cost of installation and maintenance of the Trooli Services are excessive we reserve the right not to provide a Service to you.

 4.4 Cancelling your current phone and broadband services.
 You may wish to cancel your previous telephone and/or broadband services with your service provider if the services are no longer needed.
 You must cancel these yourself directly with your service provider.
-We advise that you do not cancel any agreements until the Trooli Services are successfully activated.
-If you do not cancel your previous agreements, you will continue to be charged by both Trooli and your previous service provider(s).
+We advise that you do not cancel any Agreements until the Trooli Services are successfully activated.
+If you do not cancel your previous Agreements, you will continue to be charged by both Trooli and your previous service provider(s).

 4.6 Restrictions.
-You are responsible for other people that use your equipment and Services.
+You are responsible for other people who use your Equipment and Services.
 You must not use our Services in any way that is unlawful or illegal in respect of the laws and regulations in force in the United Kingdom.
-Furthermore, you must not use our Services in any way that is to the detriment of other Internet users.
+Furthermore, you must not use our Services in any way that is to the detriment of other Internet Users.
 For more information on using our Services and restrictions please review our Fair and Acceptable Use Policy.
 You agree to take responsibility for all liabilities, claims and losses which are in any way connected with misusing the Services supplied under this Agreement, and you agree to indemnify us if we suffer any losses as a result of your misuse of our service.

 4.7 Downloading third party content.
-A copyright owner’s permission may be required for downloading protected content.
-Downloading protected content without the copyright owner’s consent may constitute a criminal offence.
+A copyright Owner’s permission may be required for downloading protected content.
+Downloading protected content without the copyright Owner’s consent may constitute a criminal offence.
 Please see our Fair and Acceptable Use Policy.

-• The type of connection between router and your devices – wired connections are far more reliable than wireless (Wi-Fi) connections.
+• The type of connection between Router and your devices – wired connections are far more reliable than wireless (Wi-Fi) connections.

 • The capability of your device or computer.